CharlesCNorton/AI-Bootstrap/Homotopy-stability/readme.md

 Homotopy theory deals with understanding spaces up to continuous deformations.
 It allows mathematicians to explore the fundamental shapes of different topological spaces through paths and loops.
 Loop spaces, product types, and fibrations form crucial elements of this theory, providing structures to generalize homotopy beyond simple path connections.

-This proof explores the stability and triviality of higher-level homotopies (\( H_n \)) under perturbations (\( \epsilon \)).
+This proof explores the stability and triviality of higher-level homotopies (𝐻ₙ) under perturbations (𝜖).
 Specifically, we address whether homotopy paths maintain their equivalence to trivial paths (remain homotopically trivial) when subjected to positive and negative perturbations.

 The stability condition ensures that paths do not "drift" from their original form under small changes, while triviality implies that paths can continuously be deformed to a constant point, making them homotopically equivalent to trivial paths.
 Here, we present a rigorous proof, considering different homotopy structures, including loop spaces, product types, and fibrations.